vijayindalkar/vijayindalkar/README.md

 - 👋 Hi, I’m @vijayindalkar
-- 👀 I’m interested in Learning
+- 👀 I’m interested in Learning weird stuffs
 - 🌱 I’m currently learning DS ALGO
 - 💞️ I’m looking to collaborate on Blockchain
 - 📫 How to reach me https://www.linkedin.com/in/vijay-indalkar-712048193/